Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Keep Your Records Updated

-Keeping personal data records is part of BAU processes for companies.
-Existing records should be review at least annually and any time your procedures for processing information change.
+Keeping personal data records is part of BAU (Business as Usual) processes for companies.
+Existing records should be reviewed continually and any time your procedures for processing information change.

 It’s a good idea to keep documents that may link to your records organized in common folders for easier retrieval.